 Microsoft is an American multinational company that sells software licenses, computer electronics, and other electrical equipment around the world.
 It can be considered as the major player in the OS (Operating System) software market

-It is one of the BIG 5 Information Technology Companies in America along with major players like Google, Apple, Facebook, and Amazon.
-It has more than 1, 66,475 active or working employees as per the stats of 2020.
+It is one of the BIG 5 Information Technology Companies along with major players like Google, Apple, Facebook, and Amazon.
+It has more than 182,268 employees as per the stats of Q2 2021.

 Technical Hierarchy of Microsoft

-In this article only the positions or designations related to the technical fields of MICROSOFT.
+In this article only the positions or designations related to the technical fields of MICROSOFT are discussed.
 As a lead technology company, it has a complex hierarchy structure.
-Microsoft follows the leveling system; each position is given the level based on their power and responsibilities.
+Microsoft follows the level system; each position is given the level based on their power and responsibilities.

 A higher level means a higher salary and benefits.
 You can easily classify the technical Hierarchy into three categories.